How Long Does It Take to Become an Automotive Mechanic?

 Salary is determined by a variety of factors, including years of experience, employer requirements, industry demand and local cost of living.

-An excellent option for those seeking a career in the industry is Universal Technical Institute's 51-week Automotive Technology program, which hosts automotive courses that help students gain hands-on experience performing automotive work.
+An excellent option for those seeking a career in the industry is Universal Technical Institute's 51-week Automotive Technology program, which hosts automotive courses that help students gain hands-on automotive repair skills.
 These courses can help graduates pursue auto tech careers in any state!

-The BLS has also reported the median wages of automotive technicians across the 50 states and the District of Columbia.
+The BLS has also reported the median salaries of automotive technicians across the 50 states and the District of Columbia.
 Looking at these figures can help you understand how salaries vary across the country and plan your next career move.
-(Rankings based on BLS median annual salary figures from May 2021).
+(Rankings based on BLS median annual salary figures from May 2023).
+Note that these are not entry-level salaries and are dependent on factors like experience, location, and employer compensation.

 Read: What Is a Fleet Mechanic?